 Photo by Poochie Bells

 We recently faced up to the fact that Chloe is not yet perfectly house-trained.
 Too often, we’d get complacent and then find that she’d snuck off to the basement or another distant room to pee or poop.
 The problem is that we live in a large house, and while she’s good as gold in the rooms she sees all the time, she must regard lesser-used rooms as being, in effect, outside.
 Our solution?
-Poochie Bells, and … Read more
+Poochie Bells, … Read more